 4. They don’t cause speech problems

 Many people worry about extensive dental work giving them problems with their speech.
 Unlike dentures which over time can cause problems with speech due to a shrinking jaw bone, dental implants remain fixed to this jawbone and therefore do not cause these problems.

 The dental implant process is extremely straightforward and will be performed by an experienced dental specialist.

 Firstly, you have your initial consultation.
 During this appointment, a full scan of your gums and teeth is completed.
 This involves an x-ray and a mould of your teeth to ensure the dental implant fits perfectly.
 The dentist will also review your dental history if you’re a new patient.

-After your consultation and the dental mould has been sent away, your dental implants can be created and are then ready to be inserted onto your jawbone.
-The whole procedure is done under completely sterile conditions using mild anaesthetic.
+After your consultation and the dental mould has been sent away, your dental implants can be created and are then ready to be inserted into your jawbone.
+The whole procedure is done under completely sterile conditions using a mild anaesthetic.
 However, if you are a particularly nervous patient then sedation can be an option.
 Please speak to your dentist if you feel like sedation is something you would like to explore during the procedure.

 The next appointment is the insertion itself, which is a rather minor and simple surgical procedure.
-The dental implant is made from titanium and it placed directly on your jawbone.
+The dental implant is made from titanium and is placed directly on your jawbone.
 It will then fuse to the bone itself, making the implant incredibly sturdy and strong.
 Following the insertion, the fusing process can begin.
 This is patient specific and the time it takes to fully fuse to your jawbone varies.
 Dental implants can take from six weeks to six months to fuse with the bone.
 During this time, temporary dentures or bridgework can be worn as appropriate.